 - 1. Confidentiality.
-Persons who come to a Church minister, for assistance or advice, are entering a relationship marked by respect, trust, and confidentiality. - 1.1 Information disclosed to a Church minister during the course of counseling, advising, spiritual direction, or any other professional contact shall be held in strictest confidence. - 1.2 The Church minister is required to safeguard the confidentiality of any notes, files, or computer records pertaining to professional contacts with individuals. - 1.3 Knowledge that arises from professional contact may be used in teaching, writing and preaching or other public presentations only when effective measures have been taken to safeguard individual identity and confidentiality. - 1.4 If consultation with another professional becomes necessary, care should be taken to protect the identity of individuals and limit the content of the information to be shared.
+Persons who come to a Church minister for assistance or advice are entering a relationship marked by respect, trust, and confidentiality. - 1.1 Information disclosed to a Church minister during the course of counseling, advising, spiritual direction, or any other professional contact shall be held in strictest confidence. - 1.2 The Church minister is required to safeguard the confidentiality of any notes, files, or computer records pertaining to professional contacts with individuals. - 1.3 Knowledge that arises from professional contact may be used in teaching, writing and preaching or other public presentations only when effective measures have been taken to safeguard individual identity and confidentiality. - 1.4 If consultation with another professional becomes necessary, care should be taken to protect the identity of individuals and limit the content of the information to be shared.
 The minister must consider what information needs to be shared, with whom, and the rationale for disclosure.
 The other professional must be bound by the same principles of confidentiality. - 1.5 In legal proceedings in which the Church minister is a defendant and the allegations stem from a professional contact, the disclosure of confidential information gained in that contact is permitted as needed for legal defense. - 1.6 In certain circumstances, breaking confidentiality is not only permissible, but mandated.
-These occur when a minister has knowledge that: - a. an individual poses clear and imminent danger to him/herself or others: - b. a child or vulnerable adult is being abused; - c. a fellow minister is engaged in illegal activity, including sexual abuse of minors or vulnerable adults.
+These occur when a minister has knowledge that: - a.
+An individual poses clear and imminent danger to him/herself or others; - b.
+A minor or one who is equivalent to a minor is known or suspected of being abused; - c.
+A fellow minister is engaged in illegal activity, including sexual abuse of minors or vulnerable adults.